This is Real Bread Maker Week in the UK and in special tribute to such an important event I’m writing about Garfagnana Potato Bread.

 The Garfagnana is a spectacularly beautiful mountainous region in northwest Tuscany, due north of Lucca.

-As traditional cuisine goes in Italy, potato bread is new.
-I’ve been told that during the second world war, bread flour was scarce in the Garfagnana.
+There are various theories about the origins of potato bread.
+I’ve been told that during the Second World War, bread flour was scarce in the Garfagnana.
 It doesn’t do well on the rocky mountain terraces and has to be brought up the Serchio Valley from the Lucca plain.
 Since the valley was part of the Gothic Line during the war, not much could pass through the crossfire between the Germans and Americans.
 Potatoes, however, thrive, and people started adding mashed potato to bread dough to eke out the flour.

-Since it also has the beneficial effect of producing a moister loaf which lasts for a week without turning into those rigid white bricks of southern Tuscany, people continued to make it.
+I favour a different hypothesis.
+In the past women fired up the wood-burning oven and made bread only once a week.
+Sometime after 1800 when the potato, introduced earlier from South America, became common in European cuisine, someone must have discovered adding mashed potato produced a moister loaf which lasts for a week without turning into those rigid white bricks of southern Tuscany.
 It has so far infiltrated the traditional cuisine that Slow Food has honoured it with Presidium status, and what was a staple of peasants now appears as a glamorous star on the tables of foodies.

 The doyen of Garfagnana Potato Bread is Paolo Magazzini of Petrognola.